 It does Rain an awful lot on Maui.

 The Island gets its lush greenness from a large amount of rainfall that falls on the islands.
-It rains most days on the Island and often very heavy.
+It rains most days on the Island and is often very heavy.
 Parts of the island are some of the wettest places on earth.
 Don’t worry if this doesn’t sound conducive to good Vacation weather.
 The vast majority of this rain falls well outside tourist areas.
 Even populated areas.
-It falls higher up in the mountains and high plateaus and valleys.
+It falls higher up in the mountains and on high plateaus and valleys.

-From time to time though showers will break free from the mountains and head to the tourist’s resorts.
+From time to time though showers will break free from the mountains and head to the tourist resorts.
 These are short-lived and usually light.
 Often in summer they actually provide welcome relief to the heat.
 Know locally as “little blessings”

 More substantial rain falls as part of larger Pacific weather systems and storms.
 These are pretty rare and you would be very unlucky to lose more than a couple of days to one on any trip.
 Even that is unlikely but you are more likely to experience this in winter than summer.

 Visitor numbers to Maui are not on the same level as Oahu and certainly not other major US destinations, Yearly visitor numbers to Maui are achieved monthly in Las Vegas for Example.
 However the relatively low levels of development, essential for Maui’s remote tropical charm mean it rarely feels that way.
 The island is small and the limited number of resort destinations mean it can feel very busy indeed at peak times.

 Again the limited development means when the crowds come, the prices rise.
 Maui is not cheap but when demand is great the prices can really get eye-watering.
 Booking early or targetting a quieter season can bag some big savings.
 We take an in-depth look at when to book in our Maui Money Saving article!